What is Guest Wi-Fi and How Do I Set it Up?

 You’ll need to check your router manufacturer’s Web site or documentation to know whether yours has guest network capability built in, and how to specifically get in and set up guest WiFi.
 Meanwhile, below are some fairly standard processes for manual configuration:

-- From a computer connected by Ethernet to your router, open a browser and log in to the administrator’s interface.
+- From a computer connected by Ethernet to your router, open a browser and log in to the router’s interface.
 Get into the wireless set up.

 - You may need to activate the guest network feature.
 Some home routers have guest networking disabled by default.